xdrip/xdrip_docs/docs/smartwatch/wearinstall.md

 3. Disable the Google Play apps auto-update feature.
 4. Install an old version of Wear OS [2.51.0.398446042.gms](https://www.apkmirror.com/apk/google-inc/android-wear/android-wear-2-51-0-398446042-gms-release/wear-os-by-google-smartwatch-2-51-0-398446042-gms-android-apk-download/).
 5. Open Android Wear and pair the watch, accept and allow everything: if you want to disable some features you'll do that when you're done with xDrip+ install.
 6. On the watch, open Settings, Aps & Notifications, App Info, System Apps and search Google Play Store.
 Select Remove Upgrades.
 Confirm.
-(Note the watch will automatically upgrade the app, you need to be fast once downgraded.)
+(Note the watch will automatically upgrade its app, you need to be fast once downgraded.)
    <img src="../images/M-S-SW-AW6.png" style="zoom:65%;" />
 7. On the watch, open Google Play Store and scroll to Apps on my Phone.
 Select and install xDrip+.
    <img src="../images/M-S-SW-AW7.png" style="zoom:65%;" />